 London’s weather is unpredictable!
 Some days there is very low visibility and your ticket might be booked for one of those days!
 And trust me in London chances are pretty high!

 So as soon as you catch a sunny day, run to London Eye and line up to buy your ticket!

 A free alternative to London Eye is for sure the Sky Garden.

 It’s a garden located on the 35th floor of 20 Fenchurch Street, a skyscraper also known as Walkie Talkie for its remarkable shape.

 Click here to book your free visit to the garden.
 Each Monday they make the following week available for bookings.
 So on that Monday go to the website and hurry up to book your visit especially if you want to go at sunset.

 Obviously here too we should take into account the unpredictable weather of London but at least you haven’t spent a dime!

 How many stories the Tower of London can tell you!

-Royal residence, prison, place of executions, treasury of the Crown Jewels, observatory, fortress, armory, house of the Ravens.
+Royal residence, prison, place of executions, the treasury of the Crown Jewels, observatory, fortress, armory, a house for the Ravens.

 The castle was built in 1066 during the reign of William the Conqueror and witnessed many historical events, including the execution of Anne Boleyn.
 It is also a place full of legends and superstitions.